haf/DotNetZip.Semverd/README.md

 DotNetZip is the name of an open-source project that delivers a .NET library for handling ZIP files, and some associated tools.

- - The library allows .NET or Silverlight programmers to build applications that read, create and modify ZIP files.
+ - The library allows .NET programmers to build applications that read, create and modify ZIP files.

  - The tools are .NET programs that rely on the library, and can be used by anyone on any Windows machine to build or extract ZIP files.